-AHCC (Active Hexose Correlated Compound) is produced by a patented process of Shiitake mycelium culture.
-AHCC’s main active components, alpha-glucans, are small molecules easily absorbed by the organism.
-AHCC is Japan’s top-selling immune support ingredient, its properties have been described in more than 50 scientific articles, including reports of more than 20 human clinical studies.
+AHCC® is produced by a patented process of Shiitake cell culture.
+AHCC®’s main active components, alpha-glucans, are small molecules easily absorbed by the organism.
+AHCC® is Japan’s top-selling immune support ingredient, its properties have been described in more than 60 scientific articles, including reports of more than 30 human clinical studies.

-AHCC was developed in the late 1980’s by the Japanese biotechnology company Amino Up Co., in collaboration with scientists from the University of Tokyo.
+AHCC® was developed in the late 1980’s by the Japanese biotechnology company Amino Up Co., in collaboration with scientists from the University of Tokyo.
 It started by the screening of hundreds of medicinal mushroom species, looking for those with the highest capacity to boost natural killer (NK) cell activity.
-A process of mycelium culture was then developed, during which enzymes from the mushroom’s cells process the naturally occuring polysaccharides into small size alpha glucans.
+A process of Shiitake cell culture was then developed, during which enzymes from the mushroom’s cells process the naturally occuring polysaccharides into small size alpha glucans.

 Regulation of immune system, protection against infections